Toward RIS-Enhanced Integrated Terrestrial/Non-Terrestrial Connectivity in 6G: The Direct Role of RIS in 6G-Enabled INTENT Networks

-Each RIS element individually modifies the signals incident on the surface.
-This modification can be done in a unified manner, such that the signals reflected by RIS elements are constructively combined with those of the direct path, resulting in strengthened signal at the receiver.
-This way, RIS creates strong virtual links between the transmitter and the receiver and makes the communication resilient against blockage and fading.
-This RIS functionality can be utilized for extending the coverage for communication systems in which efficient direct communication is hard to achieve.
-While the coverage extension property of RIS has been widely explored for terrestrial systems, this RIS feature has useful implications for non-terrestrial communications as well.
-Maritime and underwater communications are two apt examples.
-In maritime communications, when the ship gets farther from the shore, its connection with the onshore base station (BS) gradually degrades.
-The BS can increase its transmit power to maintain the ship's connectivity over longer distances; however, there always exists a maximum allowable transmit power for the BS so as to prevent harmful interference to other users.
-In such a scenario, UAVs can be used as active relays to facilitate the communication between the ships and land-based BSs; however, a more efficient strategy would be to use RIS-equipped UAVs which can smartly reflect the signals in a passive way.
-Maintaining connectivity in underwater communications is also very challenging because acoustic signal propagation in the underwater media suffers from substantial signal scattering and absorption loss.
-The inclusion of RIS has lately been suggested for tackling the impaired connectivity in underwater communications, where the RIS can either be attached to the ground and autonomous underwater vehicles (AUVs) or float beneath the ocean\cite{Steven}.
+RIS elements can modify the signals incident on the surface in a unified manner, such that the signals reflected by RIS elements are constructively combined with those of the direct path.
+This RIS functionality can introduce multifaceted performance improvements into INTENT networks.
+SE enhancement is one of the most significant gains that can be attained thanks to the RIS's ability to boost the power of the received signals.
+Coverage extension is another important benefit that can be brought by RIS into INTENT networks.
+For instance, in maritime communications, when the ship gets farther from the shore, its connection with the onshore BS gradually degrades.
+UAVs can be used as active relays to facilitate the communication between the ships and land-based BSs; however, a more efficient strategy would be to use RIS-equipped UAVs which essentially work in an FD manner without needing complex self-interference (SI) cancellation techniques or suffering from residual SI.
+Moreover, RIS can very well comply with the UAV constraints; this is while active relays incur excessive burden on the UAVs as they require complex circuits, power amplifiers, etc. Maintaining connectivity in underwater communications is also very challenging because acoustic signal propagation in the underwater media suffers from substantial signal scattering and absorption loss.
+The inclusion of RIS has been lately suggested for tackling the impaired connectivity in underwater communications\cite{Kisseleff}.
+Additionally, RIS can be of remarkable importance for reducing the end-to-end delay of communication.
+Taking intelligent transportation system (ITS) as an example, real-time information must be delivered on time in order to ensure efficient operation of vehicular applications like autonomous driving.
+However, the communication in vehicular environments is usually susceptible to frequent link interruptions which make direct vehicle-to-everything (V2X) communications challenging or even impossible.
+The proper deployment of RIS can noticeably reduce the communication delay and help in timely delivery of delay-sensitive information.
+Furthermore, RIS can bring significant EE gains into future INTENT networks by letting communicating devices achieve a desirable performance without consuming large amounts of energy.
+As an example, the utilization of RIS can be very helpful for reducing the energy consumption of the sensors deployed in harsh environments such as underwater\cite{Kisseleff}.